nsc-norway/suprDUPr/README.md

 # suprDUPr

-This program was previously known as fastdup, that's why the repo name and the binary are still called fastdup.
-We will try to change the name of the binary in the future.
+This program was previously known as fastdup, that's why the repo name is still called fastdup.

 Tool for identifying duplicates reads in close physical proximity on patterned Illumina flow cells.